 Helping to protect the whole family

-If you're a Microsoft 365 Family subscriber, the people who have the Family Organizer role can help to protect the devices of everybody in the family.
-When other family members install Microsoft Defender and choose to share their device status, the family organizers will see that status on their Microsoft Defender dashboard under Other devices.
+If you're a Microsoft 365 Family subscriber, the people who have the Family Organizer role can help to protect the devices and identities of everybody in the family.
+When other family members install Microsoft Defender and choose to share their device security or identity monitoring status, the family organizers will see that status on their Microsoft Defender dashboard.

 For more information, See your family's devices in Microsoft Defender.

 Your feedback is key to making our products better, so if there's anything you like about Microsoft Defender, and especially if there's anything you don't like, please let us know!
 You can send us feedback in the app by going to the Help and feedback menu.